ipl31/yaml-generator-for-hathitrust/README.md

 - **Phase 7.** (Completed, 2016-03-01) Add number of final page.
 Handle cases where a page number is skipped (for example cases where a group of images in the middle of the book have page numbers and pagination picks up right after).
 - **Phase 8.** (Completed, 2016-03-01) Documentation and creation of data capture CSVs and sample CSVs.
 And sample YAML.
 - **Phase 9.** (Completed, 2016-03-15) Added support for creating the YAML file in any particular directory so it can be used better.
 Also adds success message saying where the file has been made.
 - **Phase 10.** (Completed, 2016-03-28) Now handles both regular and roman numerals for multi-work issues.
+Added sample multi-work YAML.

 ### Not in a phase yet